Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising systems: Out-of-equilibrium scaling behavior

 \subsection{Infinite-volume behavior}

 The previous results apply in the OFSS regime, when the time scale $t_s$ is of the order of the typical transition time $T(L)$ defined in Eq.~(\ref{wdef}).
 A different behavior is expected in the TL, in which we consider the infinite-volume limit at fixed $t_s$, as in this case no tunneling occurs for $h\approx 0$.
-Other mechanisms should become relevant in the TL, such as the nucleation of droplets~\cite{Binder-87,RTMS-94}, which are not relevant in the OFSS regime.
+Other mechanisms should play a role in the TL, such as the nucleation of droplets~\cite{Binder-87,RTMS-94}, which are not relevant in the OFSS regime.

 To identify the appropriate scaling variable for the infinite-size dynamics, one may assume that the system behaves as a gas of droplets of size $R\ll L$ for large $L$.
-Evidence for this behavior in the 2D Potts model is provided in Ref.~\cite{PV-17}, and its supplementary material.
+Evidence for this behavior in the 2D Potts model is provided in Ref.~\cite{PV-17} (see also its supplementary material).
 Also numerical data in the 2D Ising model appear to be consistent with this picture, see Fig.~\ref{snapshot}.
 Indeed, the transition to the other phase starts with the nucleation of droplets of positive spins.
-Therefore, one may identify the relevant scaling variables with $\Phi$ and $\Theta$, defined in Eq.~(\ref{rudef}), with $R$ replacing the size $L$.
-In particular, one may assume that the relevant time scale is the typical time needed to create a droplet of size $R$.
-Assuming that the droplet surface is smooth, with an area that scales as $R^{d-1}$, the time $\tau_d$ needed to create a droplet of size $R$ should increase exponentially with $R$, i.e., $\ln\tau_d \sim R^{d-1}$.
-Thus, we expect $R \sim (\ln t)^{1/(d-1)}$.
-Under these hypotheses we end up with the infinite-volume scaling variable
+Therefore, the relevant length scale in the TL should be the time-dependent typical droplet size $R(t)$, implying that the correct scaling variable is $\Phi = h(t) R(t)^d$.
+To completely specify the time dependence of $\Phi$ we should estimate the typical time needed to create a droplet of size $R$.
+If we assume that the droplet surface is smooth, with an area that scales as $R^{d-1}$, the time $t$ needed to create a droplet of size $R$ should increase exponentially with the area $R^{d-1}$ of the droplet, so $\ln t \sim R^{d-1}$.
+Thus, we expect $R(t) \sim (\ln t)^{1/(d-1)}$.
+Under these hypotheses, we end up with the infinite-volume scaling variable

 As we shall see, the numerical analysis of the out-of-equilibrium KZ dynamics in the TL shows that $\widehat\Phi$ provides the relevant scaling variable only in two dimensions.
-As we shall discuss, the numerical results for the 3D Ising model apparently admit a scaling description in terms of a different scaling variable, with a different power of the logarithm.
+As we shall discuss, the numerical results for the 3D Ising model apparently admit a scaling description in terms of a different scaling variable.
+Numerical data suggest $t (\ln t)^\kappa$, with $\kappa = 1$. instead of the value $\kappa = 3/2$ predicted by Eq.~(\ref{rinfdef}).